 The workshop continued on a sour note with Otra Vez.
 On the brewer's website you find the following text: On our search for the perfect warm weather beer, we wanted something light bodied and thirst quenching, yet filled with complex and interesting flavors.
 We stumbled across the fruit of the prickly pear cactus, native to California.
 This tangy fruit is a great complement to the tart and refreshing traditional gose style beer.
 Otra Vez combines prickly pear cactus with a hint of grapefruit for a refreshing beer that will have you calling for round after round.
 Otra Vez!

-For me Otra Vez had too much taste.
+In my opinion, Otra Vez had too much taste.
 What is a great flavor for some people is sometimes obtrusive for me.
-It seems that quite a number of craft brewers put their pride into beers with a rich content because the market asks for this.
+It seems that quite a number of craft brewers put their pride into beers with rich content because the market asks for this.
 Red Baron likes the soft notes both with drinks and food.
 I still remember the first workshop when Frank warned that taste buds, once saturated by strongly hopped beers, become unable to sense subtle notes in milder beers served later.
 The same is true for cheese tasting: Eat your Roquefort last!

 |The workshop's bottle parade|